Citizenship on World Refugee Day

 A message to the immigrant community

-Oscar Rivorio said that now as a citizen, his dreams continue and he hopes to get his own home paint business with a contractor’s license and travel to Europe and Asia with his wife.
+Oscar Revorio said that now as a citizen, his dreams continue and he hopes to start his own home painting business with a contractor’s license and travel to Europe and Asia with his wife.

-“A lot of them arrive with a mindset of not behaving well and have problems driving drunk or something and that’s where we see people being deported,” said Rivolio.
-“It is not easy but when one behaves well, it is possible.”
+“A lot of them come in with the mindset of not behaving well and have issues with drunk driving or something, and that’s when we see that people have been deported,” Rivolio said.
+“It’s not easy, but when someone behaves well, it is possible.”

-He added that he will always have Guatemala in his heart because it is his home and he is ready to visit whenever he gets the chance.
+He added that he will always be in his heart Guatemala because it is his home and he is ready to visit it whenever he gets the chance.

-However, he has great affection for the United States because it is the country that provided him with job and family opportunities.
+However, he is very fond of the United States, because it was the country that provided him with work and family.
 “I have it all here,” said the new American citizen.